daniaru6340/MC-Server-Bot/README.md

 `/status` Checks if the Minecraft server is currently online or offline.
 `/info` Provides detailed information about the server, including its software, address, and port.
 `/players` Lists the names of all players currently in the server.
+`/uuid` Lists user uuid for users only with a certain role

 ## Installation and Setup 🛠️